blmayer/brain/DESIGN_DOC.md

 # Project Design: Semantic Decomposition & Graph-Based Assembly

 ## Overview
-The goal is to move away from pure LLM-based code generation towards a **Knowledge-Driven Assembly** model.
-Instead of asking an LLM to "write code," we use the LLM to "translate intent" and then use a structured Knowledge Base (`kb/`) to "assemble instructions."
+The goal is to move away from pure LLM-based code generation towards a **Knowledge-Driven Assembly** model in which the ontology itself guides the solution.

+Instead of asking an LLM to "write code," we use the LLM (or a parser) only to translate intent into initial concepts.
+The structured Knowledge Base (`kb/`) — through its relations (`needs`, `produces`, `requires`, `hasInstructions`, `parents`/`isA`, etc.), interfaces, and resolution logic — then drives plan expansion, requirement satisfaction, and what executable content actually participates in the final result.
+Emission is limited to nodes the ontology resolution selected that declare emitters.

 ## The Four-Phase Pipeline